Homebake

 Homebake was an annual Australian rock festival, featuring an all-Australian lineup (with the occasional artist from New Zealand).
 The festival was first held on 3 January 1996 at Belongil Fields in Byron Bay, on the far north coast of New South Wales.
 The same year saw a second event held at the grounds of the University of Sydney.

 The festival returned in January 1998 as an East Coast event happening in Melbourne, the Gold Coast and Sydney.
 In December of the same year, it was held again in Sydney this time at the Domain.
 In late 1999 the event went on the road again, but this time to only the Gold Coast and Sydney.
 In 2000 the festival reverted to just Sydney, and was held at the Domain every December until 2012.

-Tickets for the festival regularly sold out in advance, the fastest sell out was the 2006 event which sold out on the first day of sale, but this was then dwarfed with the 2008 show selling all 20,000 tickets in less than 10 minutes.
+Tickets for the festival have regularly sold out in advance and typically quickly, evidenced by the 2006 event which sold out on the first day of sale.
+The fastest sellout, however, was in 2008, when all 20,000 tickets sold in less than 10 minutes.

 The 2007 Homebake took place on Saturday 8 December, once again at The Domain.
 It was announced that the event would be 18+ for the first time in its history.
 Despite some protests, Homebake organisers explained on Triple J's Hack' program that each year the all ages liquor licence was becoming harder to obtain, and compared to their research showing that attendance for the event by underagers was between 5 and 8% influenced the decision to go 18+.

 The last Homebake was held in 2012, and the following year's event was unexpectedly cancelled.
 The festival has not been held since, and as of now, it is unlikely to be resurrected.